 5 – Expect some Adjustment

 Finally, expect some trauma.
 Your plants will be going to a new home and your houseplants will acclimate to new surroundings and new light levels.
-Expect some leaf drop and brown leaf tips is all part of moving to a new home.
+Expecting some leaf drop and brown leaf tips is all part of moving to a new home.